 Our assessment illustrates that the ASLL fishery interacts with (incidentally captures) a very small portion of the Central West Pacific green sea turtle.
-At the 2022 projected abundance levels (1,028,533 individuals), incidentally capturing and killing an average of two Central West Pacific green sea turtles per year constitutes death of 0.00019% of the population.
-If captures remain the same as the population declines the fishery would incidentally capture and kill 0.0020% of the population in 40 years which we consider to be a worst-case scenario as capture rates are likely to decline if the population declines by 90% as predicted from a 5.8% per year decline.
-We consider the implications of this effect on Central West Pacific green sea turtles, as a species, in the Integration and Synthesis section of this opinion.
+At the 2022 projected abundance levels (1,028,533 individuals), incidentally capturing and killing a maximum 5-year running average of 18 Central West Pacific green sea turtles per year constitutes death of 0.0018% of the population.
+If captures remain the same as the population declines the fishery would incidentally capture and kill 0.018% of the population in 40 years which we consider to be the most conservative reasonable scenario as capture rates are likely to decline if the population declines by 90% as predicted from a 5.8% per year decline.
+Without the mortalities caused by the ASLL, from 2022 to 2023 the population's rate of decline would be reduced to 5.7982% per year decline; from 2022 to 2062 the population's rate of decline would be reduced to 5.793% per year decline.
+Given the estimated standard deviation for the population growth rate (0.018), and based on a power analysis for detecting differences in means with the same variance (Cohen 1988; Appendix B), almost 800,000 years of data would be required to detect a statistically significant difference in these values.
+We consider the implications of this effect on Central West Pacific green sea turtles in the Integration and Synthesis section of this opinion.